Custom software & automations · built & owned

 • Every change is a new line item on the invoice.

-Real cost: $50k+ and half a year, managed by you.
+Real cost: $20k+ and half a year, managed by you.

-The tool that almost fits
+The tools that almost fit

 • It does 70% of what you need, so you duct-tape five more tools around it.

-Real cost: rent forever, fit never.
+Real cost: rent forever, glued together, fit never.

 The honest math